Ford F-150 Lemon Law in California

 - 10-speed transmission failures and rough shifting

-- Manufacturer notice — We handle communications with Ford and its authorized dealers.
+- Manufacturer engagement — Counsel handles notice and negotiations with Ford and its dealer network.

-Lemon law protection is strongest while the manufacturer's warranty is in effect.
-If your Ford F-150 is a newer model year and problems started early, document every visit now — not after the warranty expires.
+Lemon law leverage is strongest while the manufacturer's warranty still covers the defect.
+If your Ford F-150 is a recent model year and the same problem started early, documenting each visit now is usually better than waiting until coverage is gone.

 Free Ford F-150 Case Review

 Call (818) 945-0900 or contact us online.
-We will tell you honestly whether your repair history supports a claim.
+We will tell you honestly whether your repair history supports a California lemon law claim.

-Disclaimer: This page is general information, not legal advice.
-Whether your Ford F-150 qualifies depends on your specific repair history and warranty.
+Disclaimer: This page is general information about California lemon law topics, not legal advice.
+Whether your Ford F-150 qualifies depends on your warranty, repair history, and specific facts.

 For representation, visit our California Lemon Law practice area.